Pineconium/ShillingLang/Start.md

 # Getting started with Shilling
 ## 1. Getting the Right Stuff.
-To start using Shilling, you'll need either a compiler or an interputer for the language.
-(Note: This repo currently doesn't contain any compilers nor interputers for the language, you'll either need to create one yourself or look for any compiler/interputer).
+To start using Shilling, you'll need either a compiler or an interpreter for the language.
+(Note: This repo currently doesn't contain any compilers or interpreters for the language, you'll either need to create one yourself or look for any compiler/interpreter).
 You'll also need any code editor of your choice.

 ## 2. Creating a 'Hello, World!' program
-First create any file ending in `.shil`, and add this line:
+First, create any file ending in `.shil`, and add this line:
 ```
 start Main;
 ```
 Upon startup, this will imminently call the `Main` function.
 Now you just need to make a function, known as a 'blueprint'.
 To make a blueprint, do it the same way as you would creating a typical function (make sure the blueprint name is the same as the one you called in the `start` line):

 (NOTE: The `start` function can NOT start any blueprints with arguments in them.
-Doing so will give an "Invaild Start Function" error.)
+Doing so will give an "Invalid Start Function" error.)
 ```
 blue Main(){
     /*...*/
 }
 ```
-Now its time to make it say 'Hello, World!' in two ways, via a direct string and a variable.
+Now it's time to make it say 'Hello, World!' in two ways, via a direct string and a variable.
 To create a string variable, above your `start` line, add `vars [StringNameHere] = "Hello, World from a variable!";`.
-Now, lets make the Main blueprint print out your string, add `parrot("Hello, World!");` to your blueprint.
+Now, let's make the Main blueprint print out your string, add `parrot("Hello, World!");` to your blueprint.
 All together it should look like this:
 ```
 vars Hello = "Hello, World from a variable!";
 start Main;